CHS earnings fall 17 percent, hurt by oil margins

-CHICAGO, Jan 10 (Reuters) - CHS Inc, the largest U.S. farm and refining cooperative, said on Thursday its quarterly earnings fell 17 percent from a year ago, hurt by lower margins at its petroleum refineries in Montana and Kansas.
+CHICAGO (Reuters) - CHS Inc (CHSCP.O), the largest U.S. farm and refining cooperative, said on Thursday its quarterly earnings fell 17 percent from a year ago, hurt by lower margins at its petroleum refineries in Montana and Kansas.

 Revenues for the first quarter of fiscal 2013 rose to $11.7 billion from $9.7 billion.